 1) Video Footage

-Unlike Ferguson, we have video footage of Eric Garner being held in a chokehold, which the usage has been illegal in New York since 1993.
-Now there’s been a lot of debate whether it was a legit chokehold, and some have said it was due to Garner’s asthma and obesity that made him more prone to losing his breathe.
+Unlike Ferguson, we have video footage of Eric Garner being held in a chokehold, which has been illegal in New York since 1993.
+Now there’s been a lot of debate whether it was a legit chokehold, and some have said it was due to Garner’s asthma and obesity that made him more prone to losing his breath.
 I personally thought the officer involved could have faced at least manslaughter charges, but that turned out to not be the case.
 Unlike the majority of those who jump to conclusions, I can only speculate since I was not on the jury and did not see all the evidence presented.
 But Garner did say he couldn’t breathe multiple times, and with the officers not responding, I thought they could have handled the situation better, even though he did resist arrest.